WilliamV1503/Duration-Adjusted-Bond-Returns/README.md

 ## Goals

 - Implement a more accurate and robust zero-coupon Treasury curve estimator to replace the Svensson model.
+- Include a pricer for callable bonds using additional Mergent data.
 - Develop a more reliable method for interpolating missing bond prices.
 - Extend the methodology to produce duration-adjusted return data at daily frequency.